An SH01 form is a document that is sent (filed) to Companies House.

 The filing process itself is usually straightforward, and it is now possible to file an SH01 electronically, without the need for sending a hard copy.

 In order to file online, first you need to register with Companies House and they will send an authentication code to your companies registered office address.
-There is also the option of requesting the code is sent to your home address.
+There is also the option of requesting the code be sent to your home address.

 There is lots of help and guidance available on sending information online to Companies House.